madnificent/docker-ember/README.md

 For more details and configuration steps, see the [Docker Rootless](https://docs.docker.com/engine/security/rootless) documentation as well as any relevant documentation for your distro (e.g. [Arch Wiki](https://wiki.archlinux.org/title/Docker#Rootless_Docker_daemon)).

 While not directly needed for docker-ember, many projects make use of ports < 1024, which by default require root to allocate.
 If you wish to continue with this, follow [the instructions in the documentation](https://docs.docker.com/engine/security/rootless/#exposing-privileged-ports).

+Using `--add-host` is not supported in rootless docker, instead join the desired network and connect directly to the service instead as per [Proxy to a Docker Compose service (advanced)](#proxy-to-a-docker-compose-service-(advanced)).

 #### Configuring on Mac